 - Make sure your dog has gone to the toilet before getting into the car.

-- For everyone’s safety, restrain your dog with a harness such as the PETLIFE Roadie (required by law in some states) or use a pet crate for additional safety and comfort.
+- For everyone’s safety, restrain your dog with a harness such as the PETLIFE Clix (required by law in some states) or use a pet crate for additional safety and comfort.

 - Stop every two hours and allow your dog to stretch his legs, have a drink and relieve himself.